-There are physical reasons why drunk drivers may suffer less severe injuries, but that doesn’t mean they should go unpunished or avoid paying for the harm they cause.
+There are physical reasons why drunk drivers may suffer less severe injuries during crashes, but that doesn’t mean they should go unpunished or avoid paying for the harm they cause.

 If you were injured in an accident caused by a drunk driver, you might be able to file a compensation claim for your injuries and any other accident-related costs.
-Call the Louisiana car crash attorneys at Dudley DeBosier.
-They can ease the burden by communicating with the defendant’s lawyers and ensuring the drunk driver is held accountable for their actions.
+Call the New Orleans car accident lawyers at Dudley DeBosier today for a free consultation.

 Why Drunk Drivers Don’t Get Hurt in Car Crashes

 One of the main effects of being drunk is that people’s reaction times and perception slows down dramatically.
-In many cases, this is the reason for the crash in the first place.
+In many cases, this is the reason for drunk driving-related crashes in the first place.

-It is the sudden deceleration of movement that occurs when tensing that makes the impacts so severe.
+The sudden deceleration of movement that occurs when tensing can make impacts more severe.
 When the body fights against the momentum generated by the impact, the force becomes more concentrated.
-This makes serious injuries more likely to happen as the forces produced by the impact have less time and space to dissipate.
+As a result, serious injuries are more likely as the forces produced by the impact have less time and space to dissipate.

 A drunk driver may be unable to brace themselves in time for impact.
-This means their body is relaxed during the crash. which allows it to go with the momentum rather than fight against it.
+This means their body is relaxed during the crash, allowing it to go with the momentum.

-Why Drunk Drivers Don’t Die in Car Crashes
+Drunk Drivers’ Likelihood of Dying in Car Crashes

-There is a theory that drunk drivers do not necessarily get less injured than sober drivers, but they are less likely to die from their injuries.
-The theory revolves around the idea that it is the body’s response to the injury rather than the severity of the injury that determines whether an injury ends up being fatal, and that alcohol helps numb the body’s physical reaction to trauma,
+There is also a theory that even if drunk drivers are injured, they are less likely to die from their injuries, since alcohol helps numb the body’s physical reaction to trauma.
+The theory revolves around the idea that it is the body’s response to the injury rather than just the severity of the injury that determines whether an injury ends up being fatal.

 When physical trauma happens, the body releases chemicals that slow down the healing process.
 Researchers believe that alcohol acts as a buffer and prevents these physiological reactions, thereby preventing fatal complications.